knpuniversity/ansible/knpu/ansistrano/ci-auto-deploy.md

 There's no visible difference, but we are setup!

-Next, let's talk about some performance optimizations we should make to our deploy.
+Next, let's talk about some performance optimizations that we need to make to our deploy.